Tom Boles: Discoveries

 He holds the record of spotting the most supernovae by one person: 149 supernovae.
 As of 2003, Boles and Mark Armstrong are the "most successful exploding star hunters in history."
 He broke the record after discovering his 124th supernova '2009ij', followed by supernova number 125 '2009io' a few nights later.
 The previous record holder was Swiss astronomer Fritz Zwicky, who discovered 123 supernovae before his death in 1974.
 The record was unbroken for 36 years.

 Boles has also discovered a nova in the Andromeda Galaxy and 84417 Ritabo, an asteroid in the middle region of the main-belt, which he named after his wife Rita Boles.

 Awards

 In 2008 he was awarded the Merlin Medal by the British Astronomical Association in recognition of his contribution to the advancement of astronomy.
 In 2008 the inner main-belt asteroid 7648 Tomboles, discovered by Japanese astronomers Yoshikane Mizuno and Toshimasa Furuta, was named after him in recognition of his contribution to astronomy.
 He received the George Alcock Award from The Astronomer Magazine.
-He presented the Inaugural Thomas Tannahill Memorial lecture in 2009 at the request of the Astronomical Society of Glasgow.
+Boles presented the Inaugural Thomas Tannahill Memorial lecture in 2009 at the request of the Astronomical Society of Glasgow.
+He received the Walter Goodacre Medal and Gift from the British Astronomical Association in 2015.